You are here

 Educator Preparation

-Educator preparation program administrators attended the first annual spring convening in which both traditional and alternative program leaders were invited.
-Sessions covered CDE updates, program-led roundtable discussions, teacher apprenticeship, collaboration with colleagues and engagement with the department.
-More than 44 programs were represented at the 2024 event.
-To stay connected, up-to-date and to collaborate with one another, designated agencies are also encouraged to join the Designated Agency monthly virtual office hour opportunities.
+Educator preparation program administrators attend an annual spring convening to which both traditional and alternative program leaders are invited.
+Sessions cover CDE updates, program-led roundtable discussions, teacher apprenticeship, collaboration with colleagues and engagement with the department.
+More than 42 programs were represented at the 2025 event.
+To stay connected, up-to-date and to collaborate with one another, designated agencies are also encouraged to join monthly virtual opportunities.

 Engagement of Educator Preparation Programs

-• 3 state update webinars for traditional program leaders co- facilitated with CDHE
+- 3 state update webinars for program leaders co-facilitated with CDHE

 Learn more on the Educator Preparation webpage